qthompsongit/assignment_pfm/README.md

 # assignment_1_pfm

-### Note: Do not run any of the python notebooks current in this project or
-### or the file "score_headlines_personal.py"
+### Note: Do not run any of the python notebooks current in this project or the file "score_headlines_personal.py" as
-### as they were previously used to either gather data, train the original
-### headline scoring model, or contain an original local
+### they were previously used to either gather data, train the original headline scoring model, or contain an original
-### machine version of project code.
+### local machine version of project code.

 This project takes a text file input of provided headlines, converts them into their vector